 Only Sani Abacha ever rose to became military Head of State whilst he was on the substantive rank of four-star general.
 Murtala Muhammed got promoted from the rank of brigadier to general, or from one-star to four-star generalship in one hop while Gowon, Babangida and Abubakar all got promoted to the rank of four-star general from the rank of major general.

 In all cases where the said four-star generals either served as military Heads of State and Commander-in-Chief or held office as Chiefs of Defence Staff, the attainment of the rank of four-star general was predicated on the need to establish their seniority over all officers of the Nigerian Armed Forces.

 As of today (27 April 2010), there are only two lieutenant generals in active service with the 90, 000-strong Nigerian Army.
 One is the incumbent Chief of Army Staff, Lieutenant General Abdulrahman Bello Dambazau while the other is the incumbent United Nations Military Adviser, Lieutenant General Chikadibia Isaac Obiakor.
 Obiakor, a Regular Course 10 officer enlisted in June 1971 while Dambazau, a Regular Course 16 officer enlisted in June 1974

 PS: In September 2010, Major General Azubike Ihejirika was appointed Chief of Army Staff and promoted to the next rank.
 He thus became the 26th officer to wear the rank insignia of a Lieutenant General.

-PS: Haven been appointed Chief of Army Staff in mid-January 2014, Major General KTJ Minimah got promoted to the substantive rank of Lieutenant General.
+PS: Having been appointed Chief of Army Staff in mid-January 2014, Major General KTJ Minimah got promoted to the substantive rank of Lieutenant General.
 He is the 27th Nigerian thus elevated.